-You can apply to end (‘dissolve’) your civil partnership if you have been in the partnership for at least a year.
+You can apply to end (‘dissolve’) your civil partnership if you’ve been in the partnership for at least a year.

-There are 3 main steps to ending a civil partnership:
+There are 3 main steps to asking a court to approve your paperwork.

 File a dissolution petition - you have to apply to court for permission to end your civil partnership, and show reasons why you want to split up.

 Apply for a conditional order - if your civil partner agrees to the petition, you’ll get a document saying there’s no reason you can’t divorce.

 Apply for a final order - this legally ends your civil partnership - you need to wait 6 weeks after you get the conditional order before you can apply.